 Creating accessible materials ensures content can be accessed by a variety of users, including those who use assistive technology such as screen readers, screen magnification and text-to-speech software.
 Ways to ensure your course materials are accessible include:

-- Select and order your books early - no later than by the UA Bookstore's Priority date.
+- Select and order your books early - no later than by the University of Arizona Bookstore's Priority date.

 - Additionally, check with vendors about accessibility of pre-packaged/third-party software used for homework solutions, assignments, assessments, etc.

-- Work with the UA Library in finding accessible readings to post on D2L or your course website.
+- Work with the University of Arizona Library in finding accessible readings to post on D2L or your course website.